Harun ِal-Rashid Mausoleum: Shrine location

-The shrine is located in the center of the city of Mashhad, 924 km from the capital, Tehran.
-The scene is surrounded by a roundabout branching to all parts of the city of Mashhad.
-The scene is bordered on the north by Noghan, from the south by Imam Reza Street and Bayt al-Maqdis Roundabout, and from the southwest by Nawab Safavi Street From the northeast, Ayatollah Shirazi Street.
+The shrine is located within the Imam Reza shrine complex in the center of the city of Mashhad.
+The complex is surrounded by a roundabout branching to all parts of the city of Mashhad, and is bordered on the north by Noghan, from the south by Imam Reza Street and Bayt al-Maqdis Roundabout, and from the southwest by Nawab Safavi Street From the northeast, Ayatollah Shirazi Street.